WICG/view-transitions/feature_details.md

 [![Video Link for Root Element Transition](https://img.youtube.com/vi/mCvvWMIGItY/0.jpg)](https://www.youtube.com/watch?v=mCvvWMIGItY)

 The entry point for this API is a new `document.documentTransition` object.
 The previous Document provides a list of elements which will be animated during the transition.
 Since this is root transition, this list only includes the `html` element.
-The result of calling `setSameOriginTransitionElements` below is that the browser caches a copy of the pixels (snapshot) currently present on the screen when a navigation to `foo.com/a.html` is initiated.
+The result of calling `documentTransition.setSameOriginTransitionElements` as illustrated below is that the browser caches a copy of the pixels (snapshot) for the `html` element when a navigation to `foo.com/a.html` is initiated.

 ```
 // The list of elements is keyed on url.
 When a user navigates to